 1. Make it as easy as possible for parents to attend.
 Make sure there is clear signage directing parents to parking and to the classrooms within the school.
 Recruit your student council to stand in the hallways, guiding parents to specific room numbers.
 If at all possible, offer childcare so that parents can attend without distraction.
 Plan to host virtual attendees, as well – be sure to check out our fresh ideas for increasing parent involvement with virtual options below!

-7. Encourage teachers to send copies of their PowerPoint presentations to their class parents after the live event.
-This allows parents to fully engage and listen, rather than focusing on taking notes – they can simply refer to the slides when they need information like website URLs, class expectations, supplies needed, teacher contact information, and details of how parents can sign up to volunteer or donate via SignUp.com.
+8. Encourage teachers to send copies of their PowerPoint presentations to their class parents after the live event.
+This allows parents to fully engage and listen, rather than focusing on taking notes.
+Parents can simply refer to the slides when they need information like website URLs, class expectations, supplies needed, teacher contact information, and details of how parents can sign up to volunteer or donate via SignUp.com.
 Pro Tip: Work with the school resource team to create translated version(s) of slides for parents who speak other languages.

-10. Have a system in place to allow your parent/teacher organization to collect membership dues on site at Back-to-school night.
+10. Have a system in place to allow your Parent-School Group to collect membership dues on-site at Back-to-school night.
 This allows the PTO to hold a membership drive while excitement about the school is running high, and gives them some sense of their numbers for the coming year.
 (Pro Tip: Use a simple membership platform, like our partner MemberHub, to collect dues and manage all your parent group’s membership needs.)

 11. Ask teachers to highlight items bought through parent contributions.
-For example, “Thanks to generous contributions collected by our PTO, I’m able to show you a quick presentation on our new Smart Board.”
+For example, “Thanks to generous contributions collected by our PTO, I’m able to show you a quick presentation using our new projector.”

 Go Virtual at Your Back-to-School Night